Pansu pullback and rigidity of mappings between Carnot groups: The Pullback Theorem

 \end{theorem} \begin{proof} Letting $\eta = \varphi \beta$, we have $d\eta = d \varphi \wedge \beta$.
 Thus $\wt(d\eta) \le \wt(\beta) - 1$.
 Hence the assertion follows from Theorem~\ref{th:pull_back}. \end{proof}

 For a closed form $\beta$ we have $d(\varphi \beta) = d\varphi \wedge \beta$.
 Thus the identity \eqref{eq:pull_back_identity_special} implies that the codegree $1$ form $f_P^*(\alpha) \wedge \beta$ is distributionally closed, i.e. its distributional exterior derivative vanishes.
-Letting $\al$ and $\be$ vary, we obtain conditions on the distribution derivatives of certain wedge powers of the Pansu differential $D_Pf(x)$.
+Letting $\al$ and $\be$ vary, we obtain conditions on the distributional derivatives of certain wedge powers of the Pansu differential $D_Pf(x)$.
 We will study these conditions more systematically in a subsequent paper; our focus here will be on making judicious choices of forms to deduce rigidity for mappings.

 Interestingly, Theorem~\ref{co:pull_back2} yields no information on derivatives of the Pansu differential if the form $\alpha$ or $\beta$ is exact.
 More precisely we have the following result: \begin{lemma} Assume that $f: U \subset G \to G'$ is Pansu differentiable a.e. in $U$.
-Let $\alpha$ and $\beta$ be closed left-invariant forms which satisfy
+Let $\alpha$ and $\beta$ be closed left invariant forms which satisfy